 Vente-privee.com was founded by Jacques-Antoine Granjon and his seven business partners.
-Prior to founding

-His idea led him and his business partners to launch vente-privee in France in January 2001.
+Vente-privee launched in France in January 2001.
 The simple concept was based on the French phrase vente privée, which means “private sale.”
-Here’s how their model worked:

-After the sale, vente-privee would pay its manufacturers and vendors for the items sold.
-By having their customers’ cash in their hand before having to pay their vendors for the inventory, vente-privee had the funds to expand quickly.
+But the customers had paid with the credit cards at the time of purchase!
+By having their customers’ cash in their hand before having to pay their vendors for the inventory, vente-privee had the funds to expand rapidly.

-Just two years after its inception, vente-privee was selling more than 200,000 items each day to its 1.8 million members across eight European countries, collecting revenues amounting to 1.6 billion euros in a year.
-By 2013, they had grown to 2100 employees worldwide.
+Just two years after its inception, vente-privee was selling more than 200,000 items each day to its 1.8 million members across eight European countries, collecting revenues amounting to €1.6 billion in a year.
+By 2013, they had grown to 2,100 employees worldwide.

 Replicating The Success Of Flash Sales (But Not For Long)

-Unlike ventee-privee which relied on customer funding to grow, Totsy raised $5 million in venture capital.
+Unlike vente-privee which relied on customer funding to grow, Totsy raised $5 million in venture capital.
 Then in August 2012, they raised another $18.5 million.
 By November 2012, Totsy had more than 100 employees serving 3 million members.

 Things were looking bright for Totsy, but not for long.
 Totsy was using VC money to spend aggressively to expand its member base.
 Although they rapidly grew in membership, only 10.8% of those who signed up as Totsy members had actually become paying customers.